Core Sector: Energy Resources and the Environment

 • Webinar: Valuing Resilience and Supporting Renewable Energy Microgrids, March 10, 2022

-NARUC and NASEO staff and partners shared overviews of two reports being published in spring 2022 under the NASEO-NARUC Microgrids State Working Group and answered questions from the audience.
+NARUC and NASEO staff and partners shared overviews of two reports published in spring 2022 under the NASEO-NARUC Microgrids State Working Group and answered questions from the audience.

 Download slides